devcontainers/spec/proposals/feature-dependencies.md

 From the user-defined Features, the orchestrating tool will build a dependency graph.
 The graph will be built by traversing the `dependsOn` property of each Feature and recursively resolving each Feature from the property.
 An accumulator is maintained with each new Feature that has been discovered, as well as a pointer to its dependencies.
 If the exact Feature (see **Feature Equality**) has already been added to the accumulator, it will not be added again.
 The accumulator will be fed into (C2) after all the Feature tree has been resolved.

-::TODO:: psuedocode.

 #### (B2) Round-based sorting

-Perform a sort on the result of (C1) in rounds.
+Perform a sort on the result of (B1) in rounds.
 This sort will rearrange and deduplicate Features, producing a sorted list of Features to install.
 The sort will be performed as follows:

-Start with all the elements from (C1) in a `worklist` and an empty list `installationOrder`.
+Start with all the elements from (B1) in a `worklist` and an empty list `installationOrder`.
 While the `worklist` is not empty, iterate through each element in the `worklist` and check if all its dependencies (if any) are already members of `installationOrder`.
 If the check is true, add it to an intermediate list `round` and remove it from the `worklist`.
 If not, skip it.
 Equality is determined in **Feature Equality**.

 Before committing each `round` to the `installationOrder`, sort all elements of round according to **Round Stable Sort***.

 Repeat for as many rounds as necessary until the worklist is empty.
 If there is ever a round where no elements are added to `installationOrder`, the algorithm should terminate and return an error.
 This indicates a circular dependency or other error in the dependency graph.

-::TODO:: psuedocode.

 #### Definition: Feature Equality